-Victoria Attractions: Inner Harbour & Parliament Buildings
+Inner Harbour and Parliament Buildings

-Go at night to see all of the Inner Harbour lit up, including the Parliament Buildings and the Empress Hotel.
+Go during the day, and you can tour the Parliament Buildings for free.
+Go at night to see all of the Inner Harbour lit up, including the parliament buildings and the Empress Hotel.

-Victoria Attractions: Fisherman's Wharf & Chinatown
+Fisherman's Wharf and Chinatown

-Victoria Attractions: BC Royal Museum
+Royal BC Museum

 Unlike MOA, the BC Royal Museum is also a natural history museum, housing large collections of fossils and artifacts related to animals, fish, insects, and plants.

 Built between 1887 and 1890 by wealthy coal baron Robert Dunsmuir, the Craigdarroch Castle is another National Historic Site of Canada and an impressive example of late Victorian architecture.
 Situated on a hill overlooking the city of Victoria, this stately home includes stained-glass windows, intricate woodwork, and period Victorian furnishings.

 Vancouver Island is one of the top spots for whale watching in all of North America: the waters around the island are primarily home to orcas (killer whales), but gray, humpback, and minke whales are sometimes seen as well.
 Plus there are sea lions, seals, and porpoises.

 Whale-watching season runs from May through November.
 There are whale-watching tours year-round, but May through November is considered high season because salmon migration attracts the orcas.